mat-0/Mat-0/README.md

 Repositories, where possible, are lowercase with underscores and follow the naming conventions below.

 - Demonstrations or proof of concepts use the format `demo_name`.
-- Boilerplate or templates are named in the format `template_name`
+- Boilerplate or templates are named in the format `template_name`.
-  - where appropriate these are also published through github pages and will be available at `username.github.io/repo_name`
+  - where appropriate these are also published through github pages and will be available at `username.github.io/repo_name`.
-- WordPress related content (mostly plugins) are all prefixed with `wp_`
+- WordPress related content (mostly plugins) are all prefixed with `wp_`.
+- Twitter bots are prefiex with `bot_`.
 - Standard repositories are named as they are, sometimes this might be a domain name e.g `thechels.uk`.

 ## Find me around the web